OpenTermsArchive/contrib-versions/Verizon/Privacy Policy.md

 Verizon Wireline consumers and certain business customers may opt out by calling 1-866-483-9700.
 Verizon Wireless consumer and certain business customers may call 1-800-333-9956.
 Other customers may decline to provide or withdraw CPNI consent by following the instructions in the Verizon notice seeking consent.

-View CPNI notices for Verizon Wireline and Verizon Wireless.
+View CPNI-related notices for Verizon Wireline and Verizon Wireless.
+Information about Your Credit

-  Telemarketing
+Verizon Wireline consumers may limit the sharing of credit information for our marketing of new services to you.
+You may opt-out of this sharing by following the instructions in the notice provided on your monthly bill, or by calling 1-844-366-2879.

+View notice for Verizon Wireline     Telemarketing

 Federal "Do Not Call" laws allow you to place your phone numbers on the National Do Not Call Registry to prohibit many telemarketing calls to those numbers.
 To add your numbers to this list, please call 1-888-382-1222 or visit the National Do Not Call Registry.